 * * * * *

-There was sudden darkness.
+Darkness overtook her vision.
 When she opened her eyes, her body was inside the cave.
-It was dark as if she had not opened her eyes.
 She noticed the gentle heat and flowery smell.
 Agaliarept was there.
 “You were right.
 He came for me.”

 “And you agreed to return?”